istio/istio.io/content/en/docs/ops/security/root-transition/index.md

 [procedure below](#root-transition-procedure).

 The steps below show you how to transition to a new root certificate.
-After the transition, the new root certificate will have a 10 year lifetime.
+After the transition, the new root certificate has a 10 year lifetime.
 Note that the Envoy instances will be hot restarted to reload the new root certificates, which may impact long-lived connections.
 For details about the impact and how Envoy hot restart works, please refer to [here](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/operations/hot_restart) and